Bolton Howes

 Headshot

-When I am not in the lab/field/office, I enjoy playing and watching sports, hiking and camping, not cooking, and playing around with analog and digital cameras.
+When I am not in the lab/field/office, I enjoy playing and watching sports (especially the Denver Broncos and Nuggets), hiking and camping, not cooking, and playing around with analog and digital cameras.

-I am currently a postdoc working wtih Sam Purkis at the University of Miami Rosentiel School of Marine and Atmospheric Sciences (RSMAS).
+I am currently an assistant professor at Wheaton College and the director of the Black Hills Field Station.
+Previously, I was a postdoc with Akshay Mehra Akshay Mehra and Brady Foreman at University of Washington and Western Washington University, respectively.
+I also did a postdoc with Sam Purkis at the University of Miami Rosentiel School of Marine and Atmospheric Sciences (RSMAS).
 I received my PhD from Princeton's Department of Geosciences, advised by Adam Maloof.
 Prior to my PhD, I did my masters work at the University of Georgia with Steve Holland.
 I did my undergraduate degree at Macalester College, where I majored in Geology and minored in Classics, and worked as a research assistant with Ray Rogers and Kelly MacGregor.